 It’s deliciously simple.
 Meat, as much veg as you can pack in, pasta, a rich tomato base, lashings of cheese and a creamy sauce (and here I deviate from mum’s recipe slightly, because in my house life is just too short to fuck up a white sauce – Viva la Dolmio!).

-I’ve always thought that I could throw together a lasagna with my eyes closed.
-It is a staple, go to, old reliable dish to be served up with hand-cut wedges, garlic bread or a fresh green salad with a dripping of balsamic perhaps.
-I could do no wrong with a lasagna.
+I’ve always thought that I could throw together a lasagne with my eyes closed.
+It is a staple, go-to, old reliable dish to be served up with hand-cut wedges, garlic bread or a fresh green salad with a dripping of balsamic perhaps.
+I could do no wrong with a lasagne.

 Or so I thought.

 It’s been a tough, tiring few weeks.
 I’ve been through something of an emotional pepper mill and due to work, voluntary and social commitments I haven’t had time to clean up the debris.
 Were I to present my current mindset on a dish right now it would be an Eton Mess – scraped up off the floor.
 So, on my first Sunday of leisure in some time, I attempted to tidy my mind and build a familiar, tasty framework to set me up for another busy week ahead.
 But something went wrong.

 The mince fell apart in a grisly grainy texture.
 The pasta sheets curled up.
 The bechamel sauce pooled.
 And I burnt the garlic bread.
 I was disgusted, and honestly, a little shaken.
 So many things I took for granted had blown up in my face, now I couldn’t even rely on my most trusted culinary friend.